XXJanusXX/MIRCF/README.md

 More accurate Ramanujan expander generator

 Higher-dimensional quantum MIRCF (qutrits or multi-qubit systems)

-📬 Support

-If you want help with:

-Creating a PyQt desktop version

-Exporting publication-quality figure sets

 Matplotlib rendering in JupyterLab: if plots don’t appear, ensure %matplotlib inline or %matplotlib widget (widget backend needs ipympl).
 Default inline is used; interactive will redraw properly.